 The purpose of phase Ia of this first-in-human study is to determine the maximum tolerated dose (MTD) and/or the recommended phase II dose (RP2D) and explore the safety, pharmacokinetics (PK), pharmacodynamics (PD), and preliminary efficacy of orally administered BI 1810631 monotherapy in patients with HER2 aberration-positive advanced solid tumors.
 Phase Ib will assess the efficacy and safety of the RP2D in patients with HER2 TKD mutation-positive, pre-treated NSCLC.

 This is a phase I, open-label, non-randomized, multicenter trial of BI 1810631 monotherapy (NCT04886804).
-The trial consists of two parts: dose escalation (phase Ia), and dose expansion (phase Ib; Figure 2).
+The trial consists of 2 parts: dose escalation (phase Ia), and dose expansion (phase Ib; Figure 2).
 In phase Ia, consecutive cohorts of patients with advanced/metastatic solid tumors harboring any HER2 aberration will receive escalating doses of BI 1810631 monotherapy, administered orally, once (QD) or twice daily (BID).
 At the end of phase Ia, the MTD and/or RP2D will be defined for each of the schedules, and a preferred schedule for phase Ib will be selected.
 The phase Ib part will initially enroll 30 patients with HER2 TKD mutation-positive, pre-treated NSCLC into Cohort 1, including those with exon 20 insertions.
 As phase Ib proceeds, additional cohorts may be opened, including a cohort of patients without prior treatment.
 A Dose Escalation Committee (DEC) will be established to ensure patient safety and will: monitor the safety data on an ongoing basis; make decisions regarding the MTD and/or RP2D, and the necessity of trial plan modifications, in case of emerging safety issues.

 Patients considered for phase Ia of the study will be those with a histologically or cytologically confirmed diagnosis of HER2 aberration-positive advanced, unresectable and/or metastatic solid tumors refractory to standard therapy for the tumor type, or not suitable for standard therapy.
 HER2 aberrations are defined as overexpression (2+ or 3+ by immunohistochemistry), gene amplification, non-synonymous somatic mutation, or a gene rearrangement involving HER2 or neuregulin 1 (NRG1).
 Patients will also have exhausted treatment options known to prolong survival for their tumor type, or not be a suitable candidate for those options.